UtrechtUniversity/wildlifenl/README.md

 # wildlifenl

-Project `wildlifenl` is the backend api for the WildlifeNL project.
+Project `wildlifenl` is the backend API for the WildlifeNL system.

-## Concepts
+## Entities

 ### Animal
 A specific instance of an animal.
 For example: that one horse.
 Usually this implies that the animal in question carries an animal-borne sensor for unique identifaction.